Currant blister aphid

 - Pale yellow aphids can be found underneath the blistered areas in late spring-early summer

-Currants affected by blister aphid still make growth and produce a good crop, so treatment is not essential.
+Currants affected by blister aphid still make growth and produce a good crop, so treatment is not necessary.

+Aphids form the basis of many food chains in the garden and it is not unusual to have some of these animals in a healthy balanced garden ecosystem.
 Check currants frequently from spring onwards so action can be taken before a damaging population has developed.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+On established bushes aphids can usually be considered part of the biodiversity they support, natural enemies will normally reduce numbers during summer.
+When choosing management options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section and avoiding pesticides.
+Within pesticides the shorter persistence products (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 - Where possible tolerate populations of aphids.
-Some damage from these aphids can be tolerated with no effects on quality or quantity of yield
+Some damage from these aphids can be tolerated with no effects on quality or quantity of yield.
+These aphids form an important part of many food chains and can be part of a healthy garden ecosystem

 - Use finger and thumb to squash aphid colonies where practical